jhooft/Ta-Do-/README.md

 # Ta-Do-
-Hackathon Project 2018: tool to convert user quick-notes ('ta-dos') into calendar events through decision-making and access to user's Google Calendar
+Hackathon Project 2018: tool to convert user quick-notes ('ta-dos') into calendar events through decision-making and access to user's Google Calendar.
+Written in C# and uses Google Calendar API.